The Best Acoustic Electric Guitar: 2024 Guide for Every Budget

 Aside from the extra components that are fitted into them, acoustic electric guitars are not much different from traditional acoustic guitars.
 So you're still getting everything that you can get from a non-pickup equipped acoustic guitar - the same playability, tone, and looks.

-The main advantage of an acoustic-electric guitar is the convenience of getting amplified without the need for external hardware or mics.
+The main advantage of an electric acoustic guitar vs acoustic guitar is the convenience of getting amplified without the need for external hardware or mics.
 And this ability has changed live performances - making it much easier to get good amplified acoustic tones even in small venues.

 Note that recording through mics is still the professional choice, but acoustic-electric guitars give us more convenient options.
 These advantages are enough reasons for me to recommend acoustic-electric guitars to my students.